 Monty is on the board of directors of New York’s Storefront for Art & Architecture, an internationally known not-for-profit design gallery, of which he was president for a decade.
 He has also served on the board of directors of the Society of Architectural Historians and the board of governors of the Yale Alumni Association.

 An American of Cuban descent, Monty is regarded as an expert on Cuban architecture, about which he speaks and writes widely.
 He co-produced the Storefront for Art and Architecture’s landmark exhibition Architecture and Revolution in Cuba, 1959-1969, and has conducted many celebrated architectural tours of the country.
-He recently acquired a midcentury modern home in Havana, which he is renovating as a base for professional and family activities on the island.
+He recently acquired and renovated a midcentury modern home in Havana as a base for professional and family activities on the island.

 Monty conducts business in English, Spanish, and French.
 He is licensed as an architect in New York, New Jersey, Connecticut, and Pennsylvania, and holds certification from the National Council of Architectural Registration Boards.